Introduction & Market Context

 Ideal For: Manufacturing, Utilities, Supply Chain, Large ERP users.

-Description: An embedded AI copilot/agent that understands the complex semantics of SAP business objects (Orders, Materials, Ledgers).
+Description: An embedded AI copilot that understands the complex ins and outs of SAP business objects (Orders, Materials, Ledgers).

 Core Capabilities:

-• Supply Chain: Visualizes logistics impacts and suggests re-routing.
+- Supply Chain: Shows logistics impacts and suggests re-routing.

 Integration: Deeply embedded in S/4HANA and BTP (Business Technology Platform).
 Connects to non-SAP systems via SAP Integration Suite.

-Pricing Model: Tiered Capacity.
-Based on "AI Units" and "Capacity Units."
-Premium agentic features require specific add-on packages.
+Pricing Model: Tiered capacity based on "AI Units" and "Capacity Units."
+Premium agentic features need specific add-on packages.

-UK Compliance: Strict adherence to GDPR.
-UK data center availability via hyperscaler partners (AWS/Azure/GCP).
+UK Compliance: Strict GDPR compliance.
+UK data centre availability through hyperscaler partners (AWS/Azure/GCP).

-UK Customer: BT Group utilizes SAP for core digital transformation and operational efficiency.
+UK Customer: BT Group uses SAP for core digital transformation and operational efficiency.

 4. ServiceNow (Now Assist)